コンテンツにスキップ

 • Astro components are not written as exported functions that return page templating.
 Instead, you’ll split your code into a “code fence” for your JavaScript and a body exclusively for the HTML you generate.

 • Local file data: Gatsby uses GraphQL to retrieve data from your project files.
-Astro uses ESM imports and top-level await functions (e.g. Astro.glob(), getCollection()) to import data from your project files.
+Astro uses ESM imports and top-level await functions (e.g. import.meta.glob(), getCollection()) to import data from your project files.
 You can manually add GraphQL to your Astro project but it is not included by default.

 Each project migration will look different, but there are some common actions you will perform when converting from Gatsby to Astro.